mhostetter/galois/docs/basic-usage/field-element-representation.rst

 Representation comparisons
 --------------------------

-For any finite field, each of the four representations can be easily compared using the :func:`galois.FieldClass.repr_table` function.
+For any finite field, each of the four representations can be easily compared using the :func:`galois.FieldArrayClass.repr_table` function.

 .. ipython:: python